Zed

-For a long time, it was believed that art was born in Europe some 40,000 years ago.
+For a long time, art was believed to have emerged in Europe around 40,000 years ago.
 But recent discoveries on the island of Sulawesi, in the Indonesian archipelago, are overturning everything we thought we knew.

 Direction: Pascal Goblot & Denis Van Waerebeke